 Xylella is currently the main plant health threat to Scotland and can infect over 500 plant species.
 The PHC has advised the Scottish Government to focus Xylella surveillance on the central belt of Scotland, targeting peri-urban environments and sites of special scientific interest (SSSIs) for potential inclusion in the 'Pest specific plant health response plan: Xylella fastidiosa 2021'.
 Reports have also been sent to the BRIGIT consortium (jic.ac.uk/ brigit) - part of the Bacterial Plant Diseases initiative led by UKRI-BBSRC, Defra's Chief Plant Health Officer and the UK Xylella Survey Methodology and Diagnostics Working Group.
 The PHC is continuing to gather evidence to strengthen remaining knowledge gaps important to the potential introduction of Xylella into Scotland and insect vectors to feed into the Government's response plan.

-The PHC led a working group of over 50 Scottish stakeholders to identify a clear strategy for dealing with the threat of potato cyst nematode (PCN) in Scotland.
-As a result of the work of this group, the Scottish Government has awarded £2.3M for a 5-year project of scientific research and knowledge exchange to implement the recommendations in the working group report, with aspects also incorporated into the RESAS 2022-27 Strategic Research Programme.
-The 5-year project is led by the Plant Health Centre, and involves other organisations including the James Hutton Institute, SRUC, SoilEssentials, Scottish Agronomy and SASA, who are all working together with the aim of delivering a sustainable potato and bulb industry for Scotland.
-More details on the project can be found on our PCN Hub website.
-EPIC (Epidemiology, Population health and Infectious disease Control)
+The PHC has led a working group of over 50 Scottish stakeholders to identify a clear strategy for dealing with the threat of the potato cyst nematode (PCN) Globodera pallida in Scotland.
+Recommendations, which include a 5 year programme of actions by industry and academia have been supported by Scottish Government, including its incorporation into the Government's (RESAS) invitation to tender (ITT) for the 2022-27 (Scottish Government Environment, Natural Resources and Agriculture- ENRA) Strategic Research Programme.
+While still only recently published, it is already dovetailing with other publications and programmes of work within and between industry and academia.
+ALAA A EPIC (Epidemiology, Population health and Infectious disease Control)